codersaiful/woo-min-max-quantity-step-control-single/readme.txt

 = Is there any shortcode? =
 No need shortcode.

+= Does it support with any Side cart plugin or any theme? = Yes, It's support.
+Actually we developed our plugin using WooCommerce filter hook, so it will support with any theme and plugin.

 = Where will I find the setting menu for Min Max and step? = Very easy.
 Just add a new product or edit an existing product.
 You will see a tab “Min Max & Step '' in the product data panel.
 You can set your product quantity and steps easily.